unionai-oss/unionml/docs/source/scheduling.md

 ## Trainer Scheduling

-Scheduling a training job is as easy as adding a {func}`~unionml.schedule.schedule_trainer` decorator to the function that you want to specify as the {meth}`~unionml.model.Model.trainer`.
+Scheduling a training job is as easy as invoking the {func}`~unionml.model.Model.schedule_training` method after you've defined all of your UnionML app components.
 For example, say that you're training a `LogisticRegression` model and have the following requirements for your schedule:

 - The model must be re-trained at 12am every day